-You are at a playdate with a friend, and you realize that your 18-month-old is not talking or babbling as much as your friend’s child.
+You are at a playdate with a friend, and you realize that your 18-month-old is not talking as much as your friend’s child.
 Do not worry – you are not alone!
 It is so important to remember that all children develop at different rates.
 Just because your child is not exhibiting a certain skill now, does not mean they will not achieve the milestone later.
 Speech and language pathologists can frequently evaluate and treat early communicators, helping to support you along the way.

 At 18-months-old (or within the 12-24 month range) your child should be able to hear and understand the following:

 Each child develops speech and language skills at their own pace, so these 18 month old speech milestones are approximate and will look different for each child.
 At 18-months-old (or within the 12-24 month range) your child should be able to use the following expressive language skills: